One Lone Car: Background

 Flickerstick invited One Lone Car to join them for a secret farewell show at Lola's in Fort Worth, Texas in January 2009.
 The show was billed as The Obsolete Queers with One Lone Car.
 In February 2009, One Lone Car performed with Chuck Berry at Blueberry Hill in their hometown of St. Louis, Missouri.
 Aaron Kellim, left the band in September 2009 to focus on his new project Audri and Aaron.
 He was replaced by Chris Rhein shortly after.
 In October 2009, One Lone Car played their first live show with their new lineup at The Wildhorse Saloon in Nashville, with Soul Asylum.
 On January 7, 2011, the band performed an entire set of all new material at The Double Door in Chicago with Marcy Playground.
 In January 2011, One Lone Car performed with the Pussycat Dolls and Auburn at House of Blues in Park City, Utah for the Sundance Film Festival.
-On October 6, 2011 the band joined the B-52's for a sold-out show at The Wildhorse Saloon in Nashville, Tennessee.
+On October 6, 2011, the band joined the B-52's for a sold-out show at The Wildhorse Saloon in Nashville, Tennessee.
 In 2011, Neal Klein and Michael Hickey joined the band John Henry & The Engine.
 In July 2012, it was announced that drummer Andy Herrin had joined the band Cavo.

+In 2012 drummer Andy Herrin formed the band *repeat repeat with Jared Corder and in 2016 brought in former One Lone Car guitarist Neal Klein to the project.

+Herrin left *repeat repeat in 2017.

+After leaving *repeat repeat, Herrin went on to play drums for Framing Hanley, David Cook, Will Hoge, Better Than Ezra.

+In 2019, “We Are In The Wild And We Are Home” ,a collaboration by Matthew Caws of Nada Surf and John Davis of Superdrag, was released featuring Andy Herrin on drums.

+In 2024 drummer Andy Herrin began playing drums for Gin Blossoms and is currently on tour with them.